About

 I love seeing how little has changed - how the same landmarks stand, how the same light falls, how the only clue that decades have passed is the cut of someone's coat or the shape of a car in the background.
 People weren't so different then.
 They took their families on vacation.
 They stood in front of famous things and took pictures.
 They tried to hold onto moments.

-I hate the idea of these slides being thrown out or forgotten — too small to frame, too fragile to display, gathering dust in boxes nobody opens anymore.
-So I bring them to life in a way that lets them be seen, finally, the way they deserve to be — large, luminous, and on your wall.
+I hate the idea of these slides being thrown out or forgotten - too small to frame, too fragile to display, gathering dust in boxes no one opens anymore.
+So I bring them to life in a way that lets them be seen, finally, the way they deserve to be - large, luminous, and on your wall.

 Every print at Retrospect Studio Art begins with a real slide.
 Real vintage slides have lived a life - and you may notice the occasional worn edge, subtle nick, or faint mark in the film.
 We think that's exactly as it should be.
 These small imperfections are the fingerprints of time.
 They are not flaws.
 They are part of the story.